 - Control humidity: Dry air can cause dry skin, which contributes significantly to household dust.
 Low humidity can also cause wood finishes to crack and flake, not only damaging your furnishings, but also adding particles to the air.
 Even if the dust in your home does not increase, low humidity can aggravate sinuses and cause respiratory irritation, making the presence of any dust particles have more of an impact.

 - Add ventilation: When your home is tightly sealed in winter, old air cannot be easily replaced with fresh air unless you have a ventilation system.
 Installing a whole-house ventilation system is a low-cost way to improve indoor air quality and reduce unwanted odors in your home.

-If you are interested in learning more about home comfort systems that can reduce airborne dust and improve your indoor air quality, call the professionals at Stack Heating and Cooling for advice.
+If you are interested in learning more about home comfort systems that can reduce airborne dust and improve your indoor air quality, call the professionals at Stack Heating, Cooling, Plumbing and Electric for advice.
 We can help you select the equipment that will best meet your air cleaning goals, and professional installation and maintenance will ensure that your indoor air stays clean and fresh all year long.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
 For more information about controlling airborne dust and other HVAC topics, download our free Home Comfort Resource guide.

 Stack Heating services Cleveland, Ohio and the surrounding areas.
 Visit our website to see our special offers and get started today!